bhargav104/h-detach/README.md

 `python pixelmnist.py --p-detach=0.25 --seed=150 --permute --save-dir=enter_experiment_dir_name_here`

 We experimented with multiple seeds (around 5), and picked the model with the best validation accuracy to report the final test performance.
 On our machine a seed of `150` gives the best validation model with test accuracy `92.3%`.

+## Image Captioning

+The code for image captioning experiments can be found in the other branch called `captioning`.